AidanYip/password-generator/README.md

 # password-generator
-A python file that generates a random password
+A python program that generates a random password